Height: | 20-25 inches |

 This big dog boasts a solid build, reflecting the Australian Cattle Dog’s stocky frame, yet they are often taller and longer, measuring about 18 to 26 inches tall and weighing between 35 and 90 lbs.

 A key aspect of their well-being is ample physical and mental stimulation to keep them happy.
 The absence of such engagement can turn their boredom into a destructive force.
-Additionally, as a vocal dog, the Heeler Shepherd cross may express itself through barking, especially when its intelligent and energetic nature is not adequately channelled.
+Additionally, as a vocal dog, the Heeler Shepherd cross may express itself through barking, especially when its intelligent and energetic nature is not adequately channeled.

 Grooming of German Shepherd and Blue Heeler Mix Dogs